 The group behind us shouted and we could hear their echoes bouncing back from the animal’s jaws.
 We had fought our fight; it was time to move on!

 Quitting voice in my head

 We started down the valley in a single file.
-The ground was dry but air became thinner as we trekked uphill.
+The ground was dry but the air became thinner as we trekked uphill.
 I slowly started to lose my senses.
 The landscape became blurred.
 Everything was ghostly-silent save for my heart which seemed to beat from the knee.
 And suddenly my mind gave me ideas.
 Conflicting voices fought for my attention.

 The Loud voice said, “Hey man, we’ve come too far.
 Let’s take a short break.
 Afterall there are a bunch of other people behind us.
 We stop here for five minutes and then proceed.”

 And the soft voice objected, “One step at a time buddy.
 Just one.
 It will take us closer to the summit.
 Don’t allow yourself to fall behind the pack.
 Keep moving.
 You can do this.”

 I was about to give in to the loud voice when I heard the guy in front of me say “Hii kitu sio mchezo”.
 He mumbled something else and then stopped and fell behind.
 This gave me some energy to keep going.

 Before long, we were at the “1.75km to go mark”.
 The summit was visible and the trail leading to it looked like something achievable.
 I made a stop at this point and the group behind caught up.

 On the dot of twenty-eight past two in the afternoon, we were at the Peak of Mt.
 Satima.
 My feet complained and my hands shouted at the chill.
 I sat on a rock, looked beyond the Aberdares towards Nyeri and thought to myself; This is a great comeback!